F1R3FLY-io/f1r3bot/README.md

-## Basic Discrod bot for F1R3FLY.io!
+## Basic Discord bot for F1R3FLY.io!

-Project for discrod bot that can communicate with the f1r3fly platform.
+Project for Discord bot that can communicate with the F1r3fly platform.

 ## Local development:

-So, generally you should build communication between discord bot(jar or docker) and f1r3fly(jar or cloud).[](https://) Make bot .jar file from root folder:
+So, generally you should build communication between discord bot(jar or docker) and f1r3fly(jar or cloud).[](https://) Make a .jar file from the root folder:

 ```angular2html
 ./gradlew clean shadowJar --rerun-tasks